DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 Your choice:
 ```

-### Choice 3: Running a LDAP search in interactive mode
+### Choice 3: Run a LDAP search in interactive mode

 Press 3 and `ldapsearch` is started in interactive mode, asking for the connection parameters (host, port, SSL, bindDN, ...) and offering to set additional parameters:
 ```shell